Due: First Lab Section meeting of the week of September 9th

 Familiarize yourself with the CSS

-property and use what you learn change the default HTML flow of your document.
-For example, you may wish to convert your<nav>
+floatproperty and use what you learn change the default HTML flow of your document.
+For example, you may wish to convert your<nav>section into a vertical menu that is positioned on the left-hand side of the page.
+Or float your<aside>on the right. -

 Familiarize yourself with the CSS positioning properties and use what you learn to make your header or footer stick to the top or bottom of the page.